shao-lab/MAnorm/docs/source/faq.rst

 I am confused about P values in MAnorm
 --------------------------------------

-The P value that MAnorm gives is not the strict *p-value* in statistics which shows the probability of obtaining a result which equals to or is more extreme than the observation when the null hypothesis is true.
+The P value that MAnorm gives is not a strict *p-value* in statistics which shows the probability of obtaining a result which equals to or is more extreme than the observation when the null hypothesis is true.
 Instead, it is a conditional probability which technically tells how likely it is to observe *x* reads in sample 1 and *y* reads in sample 2 on a peak region given the sum of *x+y*.